secretGeek/til/linux/lets_encrypt.md

 	certbot renew --quiet

-But *don't* reneew them manually.
+But *don't* renew them manually.
 They expire every 3 months, so you absolutely must automate their renewal.

 So you can use `cron` to run it automatically.